-Yes, you can (but time's running out!)
+In a word – yes!
 With a tax-free Health Savings Account (HSA) or Flexible Spending Account (FSA), you can pay for your LASIK surgery with pre-tax dollars, which could mean a 20-30% discount for those who are eligible.
-If you haven’t used your 2020 FSA dollars, now is the time to book your complimentary LASIK consultation with Dr. Mozayeni so you can move forward with better vision in the new year!
+With 2022 just around the corner, now is the time to book your complimentary LASIK consultation with Dr. Mozayeni so you can move forward with better vision in the new year!
 Read on to learn more about HSA and FSA accounts, and how they can play a major role in funding your LASIK surgery.

 Employer HSAs or FSAs are a popular way to reduce the cost of LASIK surgery.
 Participating employees can set aside pre-tax dollars for LASIK surgery and other approved medical expenses.
-Depending on income level, you can save up to $1,200 a year with certain HSAs or FSAs.
+Depending on income level, you can save up to $3,600 a year with certain HSAs or FSAs.
 A key piece of information to remember is that FSA dollars are usually time-sensitive.
 Any contributions you put toward your FSA account usually must be spent by the close of your employer’s next benefits period.
-When a patient is interested in utilizing an FSA for LASIK eye surgery, there are two points of interest to check on:
+If you are interested in utilizing an FSA for LASIK eye surgery, there are two points of interest to check on:

 HSA accounts are a little different in that those dollars do not expire, but you cannot spend them ahead of contribution to the account.

-We know, FSAs can be confusing, but leveraging a Flexible Spending Account (FSA) is a great way to pay for LASIK surgery.
-Whether you have unused FSA dollars you need to use before they expire, or you want to enroll for an FSA account for the new year, now is the time to start planning if you want to use your FSA to cover your LASIK surgery costs.
+Flexible Spending Accounts (FSAs) can be confusing, but leveraging an FSA is a great way to pay for LASIK surgery.
+Whether you have unused FSA dollars you need to use before they expire, or you want to enroll in an FSA account for the new year, now is the time to start planning if you want to use your FSA to cover your LASIK surgery costs.